MalteBartels/hackathon-project-taser-frontend/README.md

 # Project Taser

-Project Taser is Hacakthon Project at university of Stuttgart, to track students level of comprehension in real time through a highly scalable microservice architecture and a Svelte based web app (because why make it simple when you only got 48 hours).
+Project Taser is Hackathon Project at university of Stuttgart, to track students level of comprehension in real time through a highly scalable microservice architecture and a Svelte based web app (because why make it simple when you only got 48 hours).

 To concept is simple: All students have the app.
 If one is lost, he:she presses the "lost" button.
 The professor can see the percentage of lost students in realtime on his:her device.